The Benefits Of Mulching Your Garden

 I prefer to use grass clippings in our garden, but in spring, those cut grass can be hard to come by as we usually do not begin cutting our lawn until early to mid-May.
 Until we can get clippings, I will sometimes use straw to get started.

-Later as we begin to cut the lawn more routinely, we will dump all grass clippings in an area right next to the garden.
-This way, I can mulch as I go, and everything I need to do the job is close by.
+Later as we begin to cut the lawn more routinely, we will dump all grass clippings in an area next to the garden.
+This way, I can mulch as I go, and everything I need to do the job is nearby.

 My spring mulching routine is this: